Guidelines and Academic Expectations

 Field Work Term (FWT)

-Every Bennington student, every year, spends 200 hours or more at work in the world pursuing jobs, internships, independent study opportunities, professional trainings, freelance work, or entrepreneurial endeavors related to their studies and career ambitions.
+Every Bennington student, every year, spends 200 hours or more at work in the world pursuing jobs, internships, fellowships, and independent study opportunities related to their studies and career ambitions.
 Field work experiences afford students the opportunity to translate theory into practice and to stretch beyond the classroom into the dynamic unknown of the working world.
-Students are encouraged to meet with the Office of Career Development and Field Work Term and with their faculty advisor to think about how their field work will integrate with their academic Plans and coursework, as well as to generate ideas and prepare successful applications for field work term options.
+Students are encouraged to meet with a career advisor in the Career Development and Field Work Term Office and with their faculty advisor to think about how their field work will integrate with their academic Plans and coursework, as well as to generate ideas and prepare successful applications for field work term options.

-Students may secure an internship or job using Handshake, the College’s career and experiential opportunities database, which offers access to thousands of job and internship postings annually, including hundreds of FWT opportunities cultivated by the FWT Office’s Employer Relations team each year.
-That said, students are not required to find a position through the College and often secure positions independently.
+Students may secure an internship or job using Handshake, Bennington College’s online career management and recruiting platform, which offers access to thousands of job and internship postings annually, including hundreds of FWT opportunities cultivated by the FWT Office’s Employer Relations team.
+Students are not required to find a position through the College and often secure positions independently.
 All FWT experiences, regardless of how they are secured, must be registered on Handshake.

-Most students complete their annual field work during the assigned winter or summer Field Work Term period, though in some circumstances students may also complete FWT hours during the academic year, such as through an eligible campus job or a remote internship.
+Most students complete their annual field work during the assigned winter or summer Field Work Term period, though in some circumstances students may also complete FWT hours during the academic year, such as through an eligible campus job.
 FWT hours may be split between two registered sites and/or one unregistered supplemental job.
-Additionally, students in their third or fourth year of study and have completed at least one FWT may apply to do a supervised independent study for FWT in lieu of an internship, fellowship, campus job, professional training, or entrepreneurial project.
+Additionally, students in their third or fourth year of study and have completed at least one FWT may apply to do a supervised independent study for FWT in lieu of an internship, fellowship, or campus job.
 Please refer to the Field Work Term Handbook for more specific information on policies and requirements.

 Academic Requirements